 As we drove up the winding, beautifully forested road to Signal Peak, the views of Mount Adams became grander and grander and finally, we arrived to Signal Peak’s 68’ steel tower.
 The lookout site was reported to have been established in the 1920s with a ground house living quarters built in 1935.
 The current tower was moved from Panther Creek in 1964.

 Surprisingly, this 68’ tower has no ground cables to secure it!
-When we arrived, four in our party excitedly began climbing the tower and at the halfway point, Brian exclaimed “Hey, only 2 people can safely be up there at at time!”
+When we arrived, four in our party excitedly began climbing the tower and at the halfway point, Brian exclaimed “Hey, only two people can safely be up there at at time!”
 We all paused and then he and our Yakama guides chuckled, “Nah, we’re kidding, you’re ok!”
-Whew, talk about a funny and scary joke!
+We all laughed at their joke.

-We all took turns climbing the lookout, then exploring the older heliport building nearby.
-Again, we had a very leisurely, relaxing 2 hour visit to the lookout.
+All of us took turns climbing the lookout, then exploring the older heliport building nearby.
+Again, we had a very leisurely, relaxing two hour visit to the lookout.
 The extra time was an unexpected opportunity to soak it all in—the views, the history, the experience, the sweeping landscape with Mount Adams towering above it all.

 I spent some time wandering the summit and photographed several Taylor’s Checkerspot butterflies, which are considered nearly extinct.
 It was amazing seeing so many here, dancing from flower to flower.

 As we lounged in the sunshine, Arnold told us how he would climb the lookout when he was younger, he and his friends rocking it back and forth.
 He also told us a story of a lookout locking herself in the ground house because of a Bigfoot that had come up the road.
 It was amazing to hear some of these stories, legends, and tales!